gitjps/Node-RED-Backend-backup/readme.md

 In this github I will backup some Node-RED flows, which can be useful in Hackathons.
 Also I provide the basic guide, how to setup these flows?

+# Cross-origin resource sharing

+The project also contains the applications [simple forward server](simple_forward_server/readme.md) and [simple web app](simple_web_app/readme.md).

+When you use Node-RED on IBM Cloud during hackathons you will notice REST calls in flows cannot directly be invoked from a web-application.
+The reason for this is mostly that cors (cross-origin resource sharing) is not enabled for the Node-RED server.
+This blog post is about using a simple workaround to address the given cors (cross-origin resource sharing) problem.

 # Watson Assistant and custom output

 You can use the  [Watson Assistant](node-red-flows/node-flow-starting-point-watson-assistant.json) to follow the steps in the following video.